Jameron/docker/readme.md

 Before getting started you will want to make sure you have done the following:

-1) Install the latest Docker on your machine if you haven't already.
-If you have VirtualBox installed make sure it is updated to the latest version.
+1) Install the latest version of VirtualBox, if already installed make sure it is updated to the latest version.

 2) Setup docker-machine, it is installed by default with Docker.
 Docker Machine is used to run docker containers.